 Turner is brilliantly blithe as Padraic, a man so unhinged the IRA don't want him and even the Irish National Liberation Army are wary of him.
 We first meet him mid-way through torturing a Belfast drug dealer, methodically explaining how it’s advisable to head to the hospital later for tetanus jab to stop the severed toes going septic.

 Brutality is balanced with a matter-of-fact morality, which Turner negotiates with quicksilver comic timing and twisted glee.
-Thanks to this jaunty comedy and director Michael Grandage’s ebullient use over-the-top blood spurts and gun shots, even the squeamish will laugh along.
+Thanks to this jaunty comedy and director Michael Grandage’s ebullient use of over-the-top blood spurts and gun shots, even the squeamish will laugh along.

 When Padraic’s dad phones with news that beloved cat Wee Thomas is poorly, glib threats dissolve into hysterical tears.
 Close range shooting or slicing off bodyparts may not bother Padraic, but he’s a jumble of tender compassion when it comes to one black ball of fluff.